 1. Be a native-speaker (whites are preferred over other races – women are preferred over men)

 That’s it.
 While some higher-end schools will talk about wanting a CELTA or TEFL, it’s not required for 99% of the teaching jobs out there; the 1% that do are going to take someone with 5-years of teaching experience in Taiwan, not a FOB with none.
 But, that’s not to say many places won’t take you, with no experience.
-Many places will!
-In fact, many places prefer it!
+In fact, many places prefer you to have no experience so they can train you themselves.
+Once trained using their methods, they will put you through online professional development courses of their choice as well.
+This way, you teach the ways they want.
 Sometimes it’s easier to train a fresh-face instead of having to untrain someone.
+It could also be worth your while to figure out how to become a tutor by teaching some online courses for a while so you can have some English teaching experience before coming over, just to give you that advantage.
+Plus, it’ll give you extra income.

 That having been said, many schools also have no clue what they want.
 If you are “too fun,” they will want you to “teach more;” if your class isn’t enough fun, however, they will also complain to you about that.
 Get used to criticism – if you can’t handle it, this culture is not for you.
 Everyone has an opinion and no one will ever tell you that they don’t wish you to do better in some capacity.
 This really only gets frustrating when the feedback is extremely vague, which is often is.
 I’ve had schools tell me “do better” and that’s that.
 Lots of times, schools do not know what they want, just that you’re not delivering it.
 They will also sometimes take the, “We pay you a lot of money, so you should be able to read our minds” approach, as well.
 Just things to know, off-the-bat.